Narymsky Square is a green space in the center of Novosibirsk

 Where is the park located and how is it arranged?

-The green area covers approximately 7 hectares .
+The green area covers approximately 7 hectares.
 It features numerous neat paths, comfortable benches, lanterns for evening strolls, and clear navigation.
 The trees include larch, spruce, pine, rowan, and fruit trees such as apple and pear.
-In summer, the alleys provide a pleasant coolness, and in winter, the park looks especially beautiful thanks to the coniferous plantings.
+In summer, the alleys provide a pleasant coolness, and in winter, the square looks especially beautiful thanks to its coniferous plantings.

 A bit of history

 The modern history of Narymsky Square is linked to the construction of the Novosibirsk Circus: it was in the 1970s that the green area was developed as a public garden adjacent to the circus.
-There are also earlier versions of the site’s origins—from the remnants of a forest to a former grove that gradually became a recreation area.
+There are also earlier versions of the site’s origins, ranging from the remnants of a forest to a former grove that gradually became a recreation area.

-In the 1970s and 1980s, harvest festivals and city events were held here, and later, public festivals and open-air concerts appeared.
-In the 1990s, the old pavilions were removed, and the square gradually acquired its familiar appearance as a promenade.
+In the 1970s and 1980s, harvest festivals and city events were held here; later, public festivals and open-air concerts appeared.
+In the 1990s, the old pavilions were removed, and the square gradually acquired its familiar appearance as a promenade park.
 In recent years, the area has continued to be renovated: new trees and shrubs are being planted, the pavement is being improved, and the stairways and flowerbeds are being maintained.

 One of the main attractions is the round fountain in the center of the square.
 During the warm season, it becomes a meeting place and a landmark for walking routes: families love to relax next to it, tourists take photos, and simply sit on the benches listening to the sound of the water.

 In the summer, Narymsky Square comes alive in a special way: in the evenings, it hosts open-air screenings of “Cinema on the Grass.”
-Typically, audiences are shown classic films, cartoons, and shorts.
+Typically, audiences are shown classic films, cartoons, and short films.
 The square also hosts musical performances, small fairs, lectures, and master classes.

 Winter season: skating rink and ski track